-OPAL & Tourmaline are the birthstones for October and all my pieces are currently discounted.
-Also Citrine pieces are a bargain right now (you can get ahead for those November birthdays)!
+Citrine and Topaz are the birthstones for November; all my pieces are discounted.
+Also Tanzanite is a bargain (for those December birthdays)!
 Discount added at checkout.
 Please message me with any questions!💎💕

 VINTAGE SILVER ABALONE SHELL RING